jessewoo/metrics/Readme.md

  pip install requests
  pip install dotenv
  pip install pandas
+ pip install mysql-connector-python

  get on (.venv)
  exit: deactivate
  ~~~

+Add access.log files to DB table,
+Create a function that will clean things up
+Create a table with ip addresses to

 Exclude bot and nondesirable records?